fommil/fpmortals/manuscript/wip.md

   object Drone {
     sealed abstract class Ast[A]
     ...
+    def liftF = ...
+    def interpreter = ...
   }
 ~~~~~~~~

 What we want is for our AST to be a combination of the `Machines` and `Drone`
 ASTs.
-Recall that `Coproduct` is just a higher kinded disjunction:
+We studied `Coproduct` in Chapter 6, a higher kinded disjunction:

 {lang="text"}
 ~~~~~~~~
   final case class Coproduct[F[_], G[_], A](run: F[A] \/ G[A])
 ~~~~~~~~

-Letting us use the context `Free[Coproduct[Machines.Ast, Drone.Ast, ?], ?]`.
+Now we can use the context `Free[Coproduct[Machines.Ast, Drone.Ast, ?], ?]`.

 We could manually create the coproduct but we would be swimming in boilerplate,
 and we'd have to do it all again if we wanted to add a third algebra.